thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 This time, we plot the median (see [@sec:meanVsMedian]) of achieved quality at each time step as thick line.
 In the background, we plot the whole range of the values as semi-transparent region.
 The more runs fall into one region, the stronger we plot the color:
-In the outer borders of the lightest color shade mark the range between the maximum and minimum run.
+In the outer borders of the lightest color shade mark the range between the best and worst results of any run at a given time.
 The next stronger-shaded region contains about 95% of the runs.
 Then follow by 68% of the runs while the strongest-shaded region holds half of the runs.

 It should be noted that I designed the experiments in such a way that there were 101 different random seeds per instance.
 For each instance, all algorithms use the same random seeds, i.e., the hill climber and random sampling start with the same initial solutions.
-Still, the runs of the two different algorithms separate almost immediately.
+Still, the shaded regions of the two algorithms separate almost immediately.

 We already knew from [@tbl:jssp_hc_1swap_results] that&nbsp;`hc_1swap` converges very quickly.
 After initial phases with quick progress, it stops making any further progress, usually before 1000&nbsp;milliseconds have been consumed.